txtr99/binance-to-tradingview/readme.md

 ## Usage
 Run the script using Python.
 On macOS and Windows, a file dialog will appear for selecting the CSV file.
 On other operating systems, you'll be prompted to enter the file path in the console.

+Ensure the CSV file contains only 1 symbol before running the script.
+Also it's design for FUTURES TRADES export.

 ## Installation
 1. Clone the repo, and cd into the directory
 2. Create virtual environment